The short answer

 The Ultra Bee is the more capable bike — more power, more battery, more speed, and a higher Score — and if that's what you want and you can manage the weight and price, buy it without hesitation.
 But don't chase the bigger number by default: the Light Bee X is lighter, cheaper, friendlier, and gives up surprisingly little for the riding most people actually do.
 For a majority of buyers — especially first-timers — the Light Bee X is still the smarter Sur-Ron.
 Match the bike to your weight, skill, and riding, not to the spec sheet.

 VoltRipper is independent — we don't sell Sur-Ron or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ